yatharth1706/learning-rust/data_types/readme.md

 `i8` can store numbers from -(2<sup>7</sup>) to 2<sup>7</sup> - 1, which equals
 -128 to 127.
 Unsigned variants can store numbers from 0 to 2<sup>n</sup> - 1,
 so a `u8` can store numbers from 0 to 2<sup>8</sup> - 1, which equals 0 to 255.

+#### Floating-Point Types

+Rust also has two primitive types for _floating-point numbers_, which are numbers with decimal points.
+Rust’s floating-point types are `f32` and `f64`, which are 32 bits and 64 bits in size, respectively.
+The default type is `f64` because on modern CPUs, it’s roughly the same speed as `f32` but is capable of more precision.
+All floating-point types are signed.